EconomyLens.com

 Related

 “This is not the extent or the limit of our collaboration with India,” added the British premier, whose year-old government is struggling to fire up an economy weakened by years of stagnant growth and high inflation.
-“We have unique bonds of history, of family and of culture, and we want to strengthen our relationship further, so that it is even more ambitious, modern, and focused on the long term,” he said.
+“We have unique bonds of history, of family and of culture and we want to strengthen our relationship further, so that it is even more ambitious, modern and focused on the long term,” he said.

 Starmer and Modi announced in May they had struck a free trade agreement that the British government says will eventually add £4.8 billion ($6.5 billion) a year to the UK economy.
 The UK and India hope the accord will boost trade between the two countries by £25.5 billion, as well as bolstering the British economy and wages.
+Modi, standing alongside Starmer during a media appearance, described the deal as a “blueprint for our shared prosperity.”

-The accord slashes tariffs on imports of UK goods into India, including whisky, cosmetics, and medical devices.
-In return, the United Kingdom will cut tariffs on clothes, footwear, and food products, including frozen prawns from India.
+Britain and India are the sixth and fifth largest global economies respectively, with a trade relationship worth around £41 billion and investment supporting more than 600,000 jobs across both countries.
+The accord slashes tariffs on imports of UK goods into India, including whisky, cosmetics and medical devices.
+In return, the United Kingdom will cut tariffs on clothes, footwear and food products including frozen prawns from India.

-A lawyer for 20 British families said this week the repatriation of victims had been marred by errors, with one relative finding that a returned coffin contained “co-mingled” remains.
+A lawyer for 20 British families said this week that one relative found that a returned coffin contained “co-mingled” remains.
 A different family was told a coffin contained the body of someone else entirely, not their loved one, he said, according to UK media.
+India’s foreign ministry has said all remains “were handled with utmost professionalism” and that it was “continuing to work with the UK authorities on addressing any concerns related to this issue.”

 Starmer and Modi have met twice recently, at the G7 summit in Canada last month and at the G20 meeting in Brazil last year.
 Modi was also due to see King Charles III during his brief stay in Britain, his fourth visit since becoming India’s leader in 2014.